pseudocodeio/pseudocode/README.md

 ### Drawing shapes

-You can draw multiple shapes including circles, squares, rectangles, and ovals.
+You can draw multiple shapes including circles, squares, rectangles, ovals, and polygons.
 In addition, the many attributes of these shapes can be changed according to your preference.

 ```
 draw a circle